 Keyword: older people

-Keywords: child protection, safeguarding children, social policy, social work, youthwork
+Keywords: child protection, families, intellectual disabilities, occupational therapy, parenting, social policy, social work

 Writing for Therapy or Personal Development, a foundation library to a rapidly developing field, covers the theory and practice of key areas.
 Clearly exemplified, engaging and accessible, the series is appropriate for therapeutic, healthcare, or creative writing practitioners and facilitators, and for individual writers or courses.

-Keywords: bereavement, counselling, creative therapies, creative writing as therapy, death, depression, emotions, grief, group psychotherapy, mental health, palliative care, psychology, psychotherapy, trauma
+Keywords: communication, complementary therapies, counselling, creative therapies, creative writing as therapy, creativity, emotions, expressive therapies, fiction, mental health, occupational therapy, pastoral care, psychology, psychotherapy, relationships, self esteem, storymaking, trauma